oscanada/oscanada.github.io/call_for_contributions.md

 The presentation formats are thoughtfully designed to support diverse styles of engagement, ensuring an inclusive and flexible experience for all participants.

 - **Posters** (Day 1, October 9) offer an ideal format for visually presenting your research, projects, or programs.
 They create a relaxed setting for meaningful, one-on-one conversations, encouraging focused discussions and the exchange of ideas and insights.
 - **Booths** (Day 1, October 9) are ideal for live demonstrations, interactive displays, and one-on-one conversations.
 They provide an engaging space to showcase tools, resources, or initiatives while offering hands-on experiences.
+Presenters will have access to rectangular tables and chairs, and power outlets can be arranged on request; poster boards and wooden easels are also available.
+Presenters are welcome to bring additional materials such as signage, handouts, or stickers, and we will work with each team to accommodate specific needs.
+The session will run for two hours, and although presenters are not required to remain for the full duration, having someone present at key moments is encouraged.
 - **Lightning talks** (Days 1 and 2, October 9–10) offer a fast-paced format for sharing key insights, innovative ideas, and practical solutions.
 These 5-minute presentations, followed by 2 minutes of Q&A, provide a lively platform to spark discussion and spotlight the most compelling aspects of your work in a dynamic and engaging way.

 ### How do I submit my proposal?